Progne subis

 wings have to be well developed in order to carry them from their southern

-If a person would just stop and think for a minute, they would figure it out on their own.
+if a person would just stop and think for a minute, they would figure

-When do mosquitoes become most prevalent to do their biting… about dark… and when do most birds, (including purple martins) go to bed… about dark.
+mosquitoes come out… about dark… and when do most birds, (including purple

 Mosquitoes

-are very small with low energy content… martins prefer larger prey.
+are very small… martins prefer larger prey.

-The larger the prey, the more energy returned for the energy spent in
+The larger the prey, the more energy returned for the energy spent

 catching it.